devices-lab/pro2-cad-workshop/README.md

 On the plane we just created, start a <img src="media/sketchtool.png" height="18" style="vertical-align: text-bottom;"> **Sketch**.
 Copy features from the PCB with the <img src="media/use.png" height="18" style="vertical-align: text-bottom;"> **Use (u)** tool.
 Specifically, the outline and the 4 x 4mm mounting holes.

 > [!TIP]
-> To set the set the view to be top-down so that you are face on with the sketch click on the top plane in the view cube in the top right, or press **n** on your keyboard.
+> To set the as top-down so that you are face on with the sketch click on the top plane in the view cube in the top right, or press **n** on your keyboard.

 <details>
 <summary>HINT: Sketching an using reference geometry</summary>